acyeh-lab/ST/Singular/README.md

 - Tried running with everything back in - get both "points" and "tables" in the .zarr file
 - 46307835 - Tried running with transcript_table.csv.gz renamed to "transcript_table_original.csv.gz" - doesn't work - no "points" and "tables" in the .zarr file
 - 46308518 - Tried running with two different .csv.gz files - the original transcript_table.csv.gz as well as transcript_table_original.csv.gz to see if can rename.
 This works - so we can rename the old transcript_table to make way for the new one!
 - 46308583 - Try running with existing .zarr file (removed "points"), see if it overrides .zarr file of same name and adds "points".
+It does add "points" and "transcripts" folder and is very fast.
+- 46308591 - edited points/transcripts/points.parquet/part.0.parquet file with "TEST" in the beginning.
+Then re-run script and see if overrides this file.
+It does not.
+- 46308591 - deleted the part.0.parquet file.
+Then re-run script to see if reconstitutes this file.
+It doesn't.
+- 46308602 - Now delted the entire "points" folder again and see if reconstitutes the folder including part.0.parquet.
+It does
+Summary: each run will generate a .zarr file based on rna/transcript_table.csv.gz.
+However, it will not override existing .zarr file so these need to be removed.

 - ** Conclusion - transcipts loaded are in the .csv.gz file.
 Can try to set cutoff score to 20 initially.